v-Arma/a3g-loadout/README.md

 a3g-loadout
 ===========
-An Arma 3 loadout system for mission makers.

 Setup
 -----
 - Drag and drop the folder `a3g_loadout` into your mission root folder ( the folder that contains the mission.sqm ).
 It should look like this: